 Another option is to choose reduced-fat hard cheeses, which usually contain between 10g and 16g of fat per 100g.
 A few cheeses are even lower in fat (3g of fat per 100g or less), including reduced-fat cottage cheese and quark.

 Butter is high in fat, so try to use it sparingly.
 Low-fat spreads can be used instead of butter.

-Dairy foods are important in pregnancy because calcium helps your unborn baby's developing bones to form properly.
+Dairy foods are good sources of calcium, which is important in pregnancy because it helps your unborn baby's developing bones to form properly.

-But when pregnant, there are some cheeses and other dairy products that you should avoid, as they may harm your baby or make you ill.
+But there are some cheeses and other dairy products that you should avoid during pregnancy, as they may make you ill or harm your baby.

-Pregnant women should drink only pasteurised milk.
+During pregnancy, milk should only be drunk if it's been pasteurised.
 Cows' milk that is sold in shops is pasteurised.
-However, you can still find unpasteurised or ‘raw’ milk for sale from farms, in farm shops and at farmers' markets.
+However, you can still find unpasteurised or 'raw' milk for sale from farms, in farm shops and at farmers' markets.
 Check the label if you are unsure.
 If only unpasteurised milk is available, boil it first.

-Pregnant women should not drink unpasteurised goats' or sheep’s milk, or eat some foods that are made with them, such as soft goats' cheese.
-See below for more on pasteurisation.
+Pregnant women should not drink unpasteurised goats' or sheep's milk, or eat some foods that are made with them, such as soft goats' cheese.
+Find out more about pasteurisation.